brendansparrow/brendansparrow-com/pages/services.md

 ### Research

-At the onset of any project, I start by building a profound understanding of the specific requirements of that industry, not just from stakeholders, but also from the people using the website or product.
+I start every project by building a profound understanding of the specific requirements of that industry.
+This applies not just to the company and its competitors, but also to the people using the website or product.
 You'll benefit from direct research &amp; analysis to help define key problems and craft digital solutions that work for everyone.

 ### User Experience (UX) Design